tao9386/DM-UY2193/Week_3/README.md

-In this files, it has the lecture material and hw solutions.
+In this file, it has the lecture material and hw solutions.

 ### HW Solution:
 - [HW3 Website](/Week_3/HW/HW.html)